Overcome's Model Explained

 Our Trainees are Satisfied and Invite Peers

-50% of our coaches land jobs to directly deliver mental health interventions after volunteering with us.
-67% continued volunteering with us part-time or full-time.
-Click here to see what our past trainees say about their experience.
+Within months, the majority of our alumni land jobs to directly deliver mental health interventions after volunteering with us.

 Next Steps